Get BibTeX from a DOI — fast.

 • Title of article, e.g. Projected Topological Branes (supports fuzzy search!)

-The command-line backend doi2bib3 supports the same input types and is useful for scripting and automation.
+The command-line backend doi2bib3 supports the same input types and is useful for programmatic usage and automation.

 FAQ